C. Robin (Graham) Schmidt

 At the Charleston School of Law, Robin served as Associate Managing Editor of the Charleston Law Review and as a member of the Honor Council.
 Prior to joining Carlock Copeland & Stair, Robin clerked for the Honorable Carmen T. Mullen of the 14th Judicial Circuit.

-Robin’s article, South Carolina Court of Appeals Affirms Disclaimer of Liability by Original Developers following Property Sale and Condominium Conversion, was recently included in Carlock Copeland’s Quarterly Newsletter.
+Robin’s article, South Carolina Court of Appeals Affirms Disclaimer of Liability by Original Developers following Property Sale and Condominium Conversion, was included in Copeland Stair’s Quarterly Newsletter.

 William Kleindienst and Robin Schmidt Obtain Dismissal of all Claims in Professional Negligence Case